myminseok/platform-automation-template/README.md

 # How to setup platform pipeline for my foundation.
 1) configure foundations/FOUNDATION files.
 2) configure credhub values corresponding to foundations/FOUNDATION/
-3) you may edit pipeline template as you wish from `pipelines-templates`
+3) you may edit pipeline template as you wish from [pipelines-templates](pipelines-templates)
-4) edit generate-pipeline.sh to generate each pipeline for each products.
+4) edit [generate-pipeline.sh](generate-pipeline.sh) to generate each pipeline for each products, such as 'healthwatch', 'redis', 'rabbitmq'
-5) optionally optional you can merge jobs into single pipeline, then run merge-pipelines.sh and it will generates `pipelines-generated/merged-platform-pipeline.yml`.
+5) optionally optional you can merge jobs into single pipeline, then run [merge-pipeline.sh](merge-pipeline.sh) and it will generates [pipelines-generated/merged-platform-pipeline.yml](pipelines-generated/merged-platform-pipeline.yml).
-6) set pipeline via fly-pipline.sh or fly cli for each pipeline under `pipelines-generated` where there is single or merged pipeline.
+6) set pipeline via fly-pipline.sh or fly cli for each pipeline under [pipelines-generated](pipelines-generated) where there is single or merged pipeline.